 In the Fall of 2007, Keith began the adventure of opening Abernethy Performing Arts.
-Now in its 10th season, APA has staged and produced over 17 ballets, 3 musicals, 2 traveling troupes, and a mirage of other performances and community productions.
+Now in its 11th season, APA has staged and produced over 17 ballets, 4 musicals, 2 traveling troupes, and a mirage of other performances and community productions.
 Mr. Walls has also written and directed two entirely original productions - the contemporary ballet Constellations, and the musical ballet The Goblin Market.
 APA has trained hundreds of dancers, actors, and performers and continues to offer superior training and education to all who dance, leap, or push their way through the doors.

 Kaytee began her dance education at Northwest Conservatory of Dance in Hillsboro, OR in 1997 studying ballet, jazz, tap, and modern dance under Anita Mitchell and Daniel Black.
 She also competed with her high school dance team.

-Kaytee teaches Jazz, Contemporary, Hip-Hop, and Ballet at APA, and coaches/choreographs for YAGP competitors in APA Elite Prep Program.
+Kaytee teaches Ballet and Jazz at APA, and coaches/choreographs for YAGP competitors in the APA Elite Prep Program.
 She is also head of Marketing and Communications at APA.

 Christy first began ballet in 2010 under the teaching of Jackie Kunzman at the Kunzman School of Ballet in Oregon City.
 In 2012 she joined APA where she has since danced many roles both in the corps and as a soloist.
 She has attended summer dance intensives with both the State Street Ballet in 2014 and with the Walla Walla Summer Dance Lab in 2015.
-In 2013 She joined the APA teaching staff and currently teaches Pre and Basic ballet classes, as well as our MOVE Early Ed program.
+In 2013 She joined the APA teaching staff and currently teaches Pre-Ballet and Basic ballet classes, as well as our MOVE Early Ed program.